 Protesters occupy Taiwan government building over China trade pact

-TAIPEI (Reuters) - Hundreds of demonstrators occupied part of Taiwan's government headquarters on Sunday night in protest against a controversial trade pact with mainland China.
+March 24 - Hundreds of demonstrators occupied part of Taiwan's government headquarters in protest against a controversial trade pact with mainland China.
+Sarah Toms reports.

-Opponents of the pact forced their way into the island's parliament last Tuesday, and have taken to the surrounding streets every day since then.
+They forced their way into parliament last Tuesday, and have taken to the surrounding streets every day since then.

 Taiwan and China have been ruled separately since the Communists took power on the mainland in 1949.
 But Beijing still views China as a renegade province.

 Taiwanese President Ma Ying-jeou says the agreement is essential for the island's prosperity.

 But protesters here say it will hurt small companies...They're also reluctant to let China expand its influence over Taiwan's democracy, of which residents are fiercely proud.

 Press CTRL+C (Windows), CMD+C (Mac), or long-press the URL below on your mobile device to copy the code